trenton-ftw/streamlit-state-model/README.md

 ## Example

-Explore our demo Streamlit app in the `/demo_app` directory for an example of integrating `StateModel` into a multi-page app (coming soon to the Streamlit Community).
+Explore our demo Streamlit app in the `/demo_app` directory for an example of integrating `StateModel` into a multi-page app on Streamlit Community Cloud here: [state-model-demo-app](https://state-model-demo-app.streamlit.app/).

 We're also working on generating API docs for `StateModel` because it already inclues many helper functions (with more to come) such as:
 - `dump()`: View all attribute values.